Spokane Acupuncture, LLC

-Excluded Companies: Our office will not bill AmeriBen, Ambetter, Asuris Northwest Health, Coordinated Care, or any company that requires pre-authorization or pre-approval.
+Excluded Companies: Our office will not bill AmeriBen, Ambetter, Asuris Northwest, or Coordinated Care.
 We can provide you a standardized receipt to assist you in self-billing these companies.

 Medicare: Medicare does not cover acupuncture.
 Secondary policies to Medicare may cover acupuncture if it is billed by a medicare provider (M.D., D.O., N.P., etc.).
-Secondary insurance requires a claim denial from medicare before they will provide secondary coverage.
+Secondary insurance requires a claim denial from medicare before they will provide coverage.
 It is not possible for our office to obtain a claim denial from medicare in order to bill a secondary insurance, because medicare will not accept a claim from our provider type (L.Ac., E.A.M.P.).
-In our opinion, this leads to a "catch-22", where medicare recipients, in the vast majority of cases, must choose an acupuncture provider with little or no training in acupuncture to provide acupuncture services if those services are to be covered by their insurance.

 Medicaid: Medicaid does not cover acupuncture.